Who We Are

 Located in the First United Methodist Church on Broad Street, the HFRC has hosted thousands of visits and helped hundreds of families in our area.
 The HFRC is an independent nonprofit organization that is supported by the local philanthropic community, generous individuals and businesses, and parent donations and fundraising.

 All families are welcomed at the Horseheads Family Resource Center.
 The HFRC offers universal access to all who wish to participate and serves a very diverse population.
-The majority of families patronizing the HFRC reside in Elmira (39%) with an additional 30% from Horseheads and 10% from Corning.
-The pie chart, right, shows where our families come from.
+The majority of families patronizing the HFRC reside in Chemung County, and the rest come from all around the Southern Tier, including Steuben and Schuyler counties.

-Our board of directors consists of: Don Keddell, President; William Brodginski, Vice President; Robert White, Treasurer; Susan Eisner, Secretary; Amanda Gilbert; Lauren Groth; Rhonda Kouterick; Keith Ryoo; and Jennifer Sczepanski.
-The Board meeting schedule is available at the center.
+Our board of directors consists of: Don Keddell, President; William Brodginski, Vice President; Brandy Hoover, Treasurer; Susan Eisner, Secretary; Bob Aiello; Rhonda Kouterick; and Jennifer Sczepanski.
+The Board meeting schedule and minutes are available at the Center.

 1034 W. Broad Street | Horseheads | NY